What Kinds of Injuries & Accidents Should Be Preventable in a Colorado Springs Nursing Home?

 - Medication errors

 In a single year, 25% of nursing homes are cited for causing death or serious injury.
 These injuries listed above can be prevented, and a nursing home providing proper care and being properly staffed should not allow for these injuries to occur.
+Don’t let your loved one become a statistic, make sure that you are working to hold Colorado Springs nursing homes accountable for their negligence.

 Signs of Abuse or Neglect